EliuX/MEGAcmd4J/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/eliux_black)

 This is an open source Java library for the [mega.co.nz][mega] API, working on top of the [MEGAcmd][megacmd] CLI.
+There is a [Quick Start][quick-start] for developers if you want to start using the library right away.

 ## Features